It will be at least a few years before you can break free and hit the road as you long to.

 How do I know this is possible?

-We’ve been doing it for over six years, and we’ve met hundreds of other folks, from twenty-something backpackers to families with four or five kids, who are living their dreams and creatively funding them.
+We did it for over seven years, and we’ve met hundreds of other folks, from twenty-something backpackers to families with four or five kids, who are living their dreams and creatively funding them.

 Here are five ideas to get your creative juices flowing: